Skip to main content

 DESCRIPTION

-Infections are caused by the hepatitis A virus (HAV), a member of the Hepatovirus genus.
-HAV infections are common worldwide and primarily involve the liver.
-HAV has distinct feature...
+Caused by the hepatitis A virus (HAV) is a small nonenveloped single stranded RNA virus.
+HAV infections are common worldwide primarily involving the liver.

 DIAGNOSIS